 (1) All Germans shall have the right to assemble peacefully and unarmed without prior notification or permission.

-Under the law, however, protesters or participants who demonstrate on publicly-owned property, such as the streets of a town or city, must follow a number of rules - some of which were broken in Hamburg.
+Under the law, however, protesters or participants who demonstrate on a publicly-owned property, such as the streets of a town or city, must follow a number of rules.

 On private property, considerably fewer restrictions apply.